saininav/meta-zephyr/README.txt

 ===================================

 You can build Zephyr samples.
 There are several sample recipes.

+To use the Yocto toolchain, modify local conf by adding:
+    DISTRO="zephyr"

+To use the Zephyr pre-built toolchain, modify local conf by adding:
+    ZEPHYR_TOOLCHAIN_VARIANT = "zephyr"

 For example, to build the Zephyr "philosophers" sample:

     $ MACHINE=qemu-x86 bitbake zephyr-philosophers